 This short-term study abroad program is for students registered for Modern Greek 2240H, Honors Travels to Greece: The Search for a Cultural Ideal that is offered by the Department of Classics during Autumn Semester.
 The faculty instructor for the class is Professor Gregory Jusdanis.
 Students will explore the culture of contemporary Greece through the study of Greek history, literature, and folklore.
 The class will investigate the rise of the Greek nation, the role to the classical and Byzantine past, Greek language, politics, rituals, social relationships, food, and customs.
 The sources for the class will be literature, film, history, popular culture, and everyday life.

-There are also a number of travel awards available through the department.
+There are a number of travel awards available through the department.
 You can learn more about them here.

 OSU Internal Funding Sources for Study Abroad and other international academic opportunities

-Also take a look at the OSU Office of International Affairs Web site for other academic opportunities.
+Take a look at the OSU Office of International Affairs Web site for other academic opportunities.